drazioti/papers/README.md

 **J14.** Attacking (EC)DSA With Partially Known Multiples of Nonces, To appear in Information and Computation, Elsevier (with M. Adamoudis and D. Poulakis).

 **J15.** Message recovery attack to NTRU using a lattice independent from the public key, To appear in Advances in Mathematics of Communications, Amer.
 Inst. of Math.
 Sciences, (with M. Adamoudis).
+[The version contained within this repository differs from the one published in the journal.]
 ## Conferences

 **C1.** Computation of Pell Numbers of the Form $px^2.$ Third International Conference, CAI 2009, Thessaloniki, Greece, May 19-22, 2009, Proceedings.
 LNCS 5725 , Springer (2009).